What you’ll learn to do: identify and describe forces that affect global trade

 Let’s take a closer look at several of the most common tools used by nations hoping to protect local industry through trade restrictions.

-Import tariffs are are simply a type of tax that is levied on goods and services coming into a country.
+Import tariffs are simply a type of tax that is levied on goods and services coming into a country.
 They increase the price of imported goods and services, since the businesses pass the cost of the tariff on to consumers.
 Tariffs benefit local producers of goods and services while generating revenue for the government.
-They are one of the oldest form of trade protectionism, one of the easiest to implement, and the most common subject in trade-agreement negotiations.
+They are one of the oldest forms of trade protectionism, one of the easiest to implement, and the most common subject of trade-agreement negotiations.